WHERE TO MINE IF YOU WANT TRUE RICHES

 Genesis 2:15

 The very first wedding took place in a garden.
 The symbolism is rich.
 The original picture takes place in an environment where there has been planning, planting, cultivation, tending, watering and feeding.
 Marriage began in a garden and, in many respects, is a garden.
-In the Song of Solomon the love between a husband and his wife is described as being like the relationship between a gardener and a garden
+In the Song of Solomon the love between a husband and his wife is described as being like the relationship between a gardener and a garden.

-On the Tasmanian Overland Track¶ Awake, O north wind,
+¶ Awake, O north wind,

 and come, O south wind!